With 38 classes across six categories, the awards give you the opportunity to show off your work in strategy, creativity, innovation, skills and more.

 This can be a feature in print or digital format but must be inspirational and creative as a standalone piece of work without the context of other content alongside it.

-We define good writing as the combination of imagination with fit-for-purpose, so it’s important that you tell us about that purpose and show how the writing delivered it.
+We define good writing as the combination of creativity with fit-for-purpose, so it’s important that you tell us about that purpose and show how the writing delivered it.
+It could be taking something complex, busting the jargon and making it easier for the audience to understand.
+It could be an emotive piece designed to make the audience feel.
 We appreciate that few organisations are likely to have evaluated the specific impact of writing in the success of a channel, but we would like to see any anecdotal evidence of the effectiveness of the writing as well as evidence that the overall channel has been successful.

 We have an increasing array of channels at our disposal – both traditional and new and emerging.
 This category is an opportunity to show us how you are using channels to deliver the aims and objectives of your organisation.
-This year we also want to see examples of how these channels have considered accessibility, ensuring they meet the needs of every audience.
+Please do include examples of how these channels have considered accessibility requirement, ensuring they meet the needs of every audience.

 Best Channel for Members/Stakeholders/Volunteers